wp-plugins/robo-gallery/readme.txt

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

-= Do you have some limits for images amount in gallery? =

-No, we don't have any limits for amount of the images in gallery

-= How to define custom link for some gallery images? =
+= How to customize border of the gallery thumbnails? =

-Every gallery image have additional fields where you can define custom link, title, description.
-All this options you can find in gallery images manager, inside general gallery settings
+In gallery settings you can find general settings section where you can turn on/off thumbnails border.
+Also you can customize there style of the border, namely width, color and style of the thumbnail borders

 = Is it possible to have different settings for hover and static interface elements? =